 Children are like little sponges, soaking up whatever knowledge they are given.
 Multiple studies have shown that early education has an immense impact on later academic success.
 Preschools that support holistic development, and base learning on fun, age-appropriate activities tend to spark a lifelong hunger for knowledge in their students.
 While a good preschool will probably help your little ones grasp their ABCs, it should also teach them patience and concentration – two prerequisites for success.
-A school with a dedicated staff and a carefully crafted curriculum, like this Hornsby early learning centre, could make all the difference when it comes both to your child’s future development and reading habits.
+A school with a dedicated staff and a carefully crafted curriculum, could make all the difference when it comes both to your child’s future development and reading habits.

 Lead by example

 Leading by example is probably the most important and most effective method of parenting in most matters, reading included.
 Children who grow up surrounded by books, and whose parents read for pleasure themselves, are much more likely to develop a love of reading.
 Let your child see you curled up with an engrossing novel and a mug of hot tea on lazy Sunday afternoons.
 Buy them books for birthdays and holidays.
 Take them to the library.
 Once your reader is old enough to read on his own, you can even make your own book club.
 If your children see reading as an activity that brings you pleasure, and as something that will bring them closer to you, they will want to be a part of that.

 Books, especially exciting or very descriptive ones, are an amazing way to develop a vivid imagination.
 Studies have shown that reading increases brain function by stimulating the right hemisphere.
 Having your child draw the way they imagined characters and events from a book they read will help them focus, as well as organize what they have read.
 Not to mention, it’s pretty cool to find out how they imagined it.
 If your child is reading a book that has a film adaptation, always make sure they read the book first, because otherwise, they will only be revisiting the movie, instead of engaging their own creativity.